AliceO2Group/analysis-framework/docs/advanced-specifics/pwghf.md

 ## Framework structure

 Simplified graph of the workflows and tasks involved in a single HF analysis is shown in the following picture.
-Individual components are decribed in the next section below.
+Individual components are described in the next section below.

 <div align="center">
 <img src="../images/pwghf_graph.svg" width="800px" alt="PWGHF analysis framework">